© Jeff Matthews entry March 2013

 All of the towns mentioned above, plus Alessandria del Carretto, near the town of Cosenza (in the adjacent region of Calabria), celebrate through tree rituals the return of spring and fertility.
 These are the "Rites of May," rituals that reach back many thousands of years.
 The ritual in Accettura may serve as a typical example.
 It is generally held in mid-to-late May and involves a "marriage of the trees"(!), specifically an oak tree (the male) and a holly tree (the female).
 This is not just an easy, symbolic declaration of "I now pronounce you Oak and Holly but entails the very physical cutting down of the trees and dragging them by oxen into town and raising them into prominence in the town square where they are bound together by ropes.
 There is, as is to be expected, a great deal of cultural borrowing (termed "syncretism" by anthropologists) in order to avoid the sin of "tree worship" (termed "dendrolatry"); that is to say that the rites are now dedicated to the local patron saints, and the raising of the trees is part of a Christian religious procession.
 The rites generally take place in April or May, but some of them may be held very late—even in September, in which case they are better viewed as less of a celebration of spring rejuvenation and fertility and more as a celebration of the harvest and the change of seasons.

 The park administration maintains a museum of "tree cults" in the town of Accettura.
 The listed phone number in Accettura for the Regional Nature Park of Gallipoli Cognato — Small Lucanian Dolomites is 0835/675015.
 They have an email address: email@example.com.
 I usually just pop into these places unannounced.
 If that's what you want to do, find Potenza and then ask.
-If you get lost —and you will— look up and watch for flying tourists.
+If you get lost —and you will— look up and watch for flying touristsphoto credits -

 [For an interesting example of a symbolic "Tree of Life," click here.]

 to portal for traditions and holidays to home page and main index